ethankennerly/alien-automata/README.md

 If you have any comments, please mail me:  kennerly + finegamedesign - com

-A videogame made in 2 days.
+A videogame concept made in 2 days.
 September 1-2, 2012
 Version 0.1